k4kpk/k4kpk.github.io/sota-guides/Sassafras Mountain (W4G_NG-040).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: Y
 ---
-Trip-specific: Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Sassafras Mtn
 --------------------------------------------------------
 #### Drive Guide - Sassafras Mountain from Gooch Mtn